 3. Focus on Costs

 Taxes and expenses have an unquestionable impact on investment results.
 They also happen to be two areas where we have considerable control.
 As a result, we focus on both intently and strive to minimize their effects and costs.
 We use a combination of low-cost institutional funds, mutual funds, ETFs, and bonds to implement investment strategies.
-Many times the savings for the client exceeds 1% of his or her portfolio.

 4. Tax Efficiency